-In existing centres, Council will undertake designled planning using placemaking principles to ensure growth is sympathetic to local character and heritage.
+In existing centres, Council will undertake designled planning using placemaking principles to ensure growth occurs that is sympathetic to local character and heritage.
 We're also working to improve the amenity of our suburbs.
 We've updated contributions plans to better enable local infrastructure that can meet needs, and we will continue to advocate changes to contributions planning to provide funds for improvements such as open space embellishment and new facilities.

-- Ensure residential development is maintained at a low scale around local centres not well-serviced by public transport. - Preserve local character of existing suburbs. - Improve the amenity of local centres and recognise the role of retail in establishing vibrant local centres. - Ensure heritage, including Aboriginal heritage, is valued and protected. - Support heritage asset revitalisation and adaptive reuse where appropriate - Advocate for and provide social and cultural infrastructure in established and new release areas.
+- Ensure residential development is maintained at a low scale around neighbourhood centres not well-serviced by public transport. - Preserve local character of existing suburbs. - Improve the amenity of local centres. - Ensure heritage, including Aboriginal heritage, is valued and protected. - Advocate social and cultural infrastructure in established and new release areas.

-- 3.1 Amend LEP to implement findings of review of dwelling typologies and density around Moorebank Shopping Centre (short term) - 3.2 Review R4 zoned land around local centres to address interface issues (short to medium term) - 8.3 Investigate Local Character Statements and Local Character overlays for areas identified as requiring more fine-grain planning responses (short term) - .4 Review and update heritage provisions in LEP, and address anomalies (short term) - 8.5 Undertake design-led planning using placemaking principles for local and district centres (medium term)
+- 8.1 Amend LEP to implement findings of review of dwelling typologies and density around Moorebank Shopping Centre. (short term) - 8.2 Investigate Local Character Statements and Local Character overlays for areas identified as requiring more fine-grain planning responses. (short term) - 8.3 Review and update heritage provisions in LEP, and address anomalies. (short term) - 8.4 Undertake design-led planning using placemaking principles for neighbourhood and district centres. (medium term)